qmacro/managed-associations-in-cap/flow.md

 271,Catweazle,170
 ```

-ZZ Run this again, but this time redirect the output to the `db/data/bookshop-Books.csv` file:
+👉 Run this again, but this time redirect the output to the `db/data/bookshop-Books.csv` file:

 ```shell
 ./utils/csvgetdata Books ID,title,author_ID > db/data/bookshop-Books.csv